“I Seek a Kind Person” — Advertising and the Kindertransport Rescue Operation

 Julian Borger is The Guardian‘s senior international correspondent based in London.
 He served as The Guardian‘s Middle East correspondent in Jerusalem and in Washington as bureau chief and then global affairs editor.
 He was part of the Guardian team that won the 2014 Pulitzer Prize for their coverage of the Snowden files.
 He also won the 2016 One World Media press award for Syria’s Truth Smugglers, about the war crimes of the Assad regime.
 He has written two books: The Butcher’s Trail (2016) about the manhunt for Balkan war crimes, and I Seek A Kind Person (2024) about Jewish children saved from the Nazis with the help of newspaper ads.

-Melissa Hacker is the Executive Director of the Kindertransport Association.
+Melissa Hacker, moderator, is the Executive Director of the Kindertransport Association.
 She is a filmmaker whose documentary My Knees Were Jumping; Remembering the Kindertransports was short-listed for an Academy Award nomination and shown worldwide.
 A sought-after speaker, she has consulted on the exhibits Rescuing Children on the Brink of War at the Center for Jewish History in New York and the Illinois Holocaust Museum and Without a Home: Kindertransports from Vienna at the Vienna Jewish Museum.
 She is the editor of two Academy Award nominated documentary films and serves on the Executive Committee and Governing Board of the World Federation of Jewish Holocaust Survivors and Descendants.

 xxxxx